-This paper focuses on usage levels by analyzing a one-year time series of pedestrian traffic volumes on a single downtown sidewalk location and seeks to evaluate the impact of weather on volume levels while controlling for time and day.
+This paper analyzes a one-year time series of pedestrian traffic volumes on a single downtown sidewalk location and seeks to evaluate the impact of weather on volume levels while controlling for time and day.
 Most previous pedestrian counts datasets have been collected in locales with less severe weather than this site in Vermont.

-However, we have two broader research goals.
-First, it is our intention to contribute to a small, but growing base of data on temporal variation in pedestrian traffic volumes that might allow a weekly count to be corrected for any week of the year based on standard factors such as those in the Highway Capacity Manual for vehicular traffic.
+We have two broad research goals.
+First, it is our intention to contribute to a small but growing base of data on temporal variation in pedestrian traffic volumes that might allow a weekly count to be corrected for any week of the year based on standard factors such as those in the Highway Capacity Manual for vehicular traffic.
 Second, as part of coordinated efforts at the University of Vermont Transportation Research Center, we are seeking to understand seasonal and especially winter weather impacts on travel decisions including pedestrian travel decisions.
-Ultimately, a better understanding of the factors affecting the choice to use non-motorized transportation will assist 1) policy makers to establish programs that increase walking levels, 2) transportation walking as a mode in regional models to more accurately forecast non-motorized trips.
-Increasing non-motorized transportation in turn will reduce energy use and improve both the transportation system and public health through more active living.
+Ultimately, a better understanding of the factors affecting the choice to use non-motorized transportation will assist 1) policy makers to establish programs that increase walking levels, 2) transportation engineers to address operations and capacity issues, and 3) demand modelers to include walking as a mode in regional models to more accurately forecast non-motorized trips.
+Increasing non-motorized transportation will in turn reduce energy use, improve the transportation system, and benefit public health through more active living.